-Our traditional tennis camps (non match-play, national or college prep camps) are designed to focus on the fundamentals and swing techniques of the modern tennis strokes.
+Our traditional tennis camps (non-match-play, national or college prep camps) are designed to focus on the fundamentals and swing techniques of modern tennis strokes.
 Some of the areas of focus for each level include:

 Elite Training Camps

-The Elite Training camps are designed for players looking for a highly competitive experience, with an emphasis on match strategies, point building and advanced high-intensity training.
+The Elite Training camps are designed for players looking for a highly competitive experience, with an emphasis on match strategies, point building, and advanced high-intensity training.
 Campers will be exposed to many of the advanced teaching techniques and match play strategies found in the country’s top collegiate tennis programs.
-The players will focus on singles strategies including offense, defense, alternative patterns of play, as well as the role of footwork and balance will be featured.
+The players will focus on singles strategies including offense, defense, alternative patterns of play, as well as the role of footwork and balance.

 The majority of our camps are directed by top collegiate coaches and therefore subject to the rules and guidelines of the NCAA.
-Therefore, all our camps are open to any and all and only restricted by age.
-With that said, the Elite training camps offer a more intensive training atmosphere and therefore we recommend that players attending these camps are able to handle the rigors of a more intensive environment.
+Therefore, all our camps are open to all players and only restricted by age.
+With that said, the Elite training camps offer a more intensive training atmosphere and therefore we recommend that players attending these camps can handle the rigors of a more intensive environment.

-Groups will be divided into small instructional groups of approximately 4-5 campers to one coach.
-Some camps/sessions offer higher or lower ratios based on curriculum.
+Campers will be divided into small instructional groups of approximately 4-6 campers to one coach.
+Some camps/sessions offer higher or lower ratios based on the curriculum.

 We will take registrations right up until the first day of camp as long as spots are still available.
 Many of our camps do sell out and we recommend signing up as soon as possible to ensure inclusion.

-Discount availability vary by location.
-Discount options may include Team/Team Discount, Multi week discount, or pro-rated weekly discount.
+Discount availability varies by location.
+Discount options may include Team Discount, Multi-week discount, or pro-rated weekly discount.

 A few of our camps offer a pro-rated camp rate for those that cannot attend the entire week of camp.
 Please email the office for specific offering at each location.

-You can register online at https://www.wilsontenniscamps.com/tenniscart/ or by mailing in a registration form (found online or on our brochure) to Premier Sports Camps, 4885 Shackelford Ct., Columbus, OH 43220.
+You can register online at https://www.wilsontenniscamps.com or by mailing in a registration form (found online under camp forms) to Premier Sports Camps, 4885 Shackelford Ct., Columbus, OH 43220.

 To have a camp brochure mailed to you, please fill out the form found here.